hafiziazmi/learn-github-js30/README.md

     This adds our file(s) to the 'staging area'.
 This is basically a fail safe if you accidentially add something you don't want.
 You can view items that our staged by running `git status`.

     </details>
-* Run `git commit -m "The sentence I want associated with this commit message"`
+* Run `git commit -m "The sentence I want associated with this commit message"`<br />
+Adjust your message accordingly, eg:<br />
+`git commit -m "Task for Day 02"`
   * <details>

     <summary> What does this do? </summary>